OWASP/www-chapter-lisboa/tab_history.md

 ---
-title: PreviousMeetings
+title: History
-displaytext: Previous Meetings
+displaytext: History
 layout:  null
 tab: true
 order: 1
 tags: lisboa
 ---

-## Previous Events
+## History

 Put whatever you like here: news, screenshots, features, supporters, or remove this file and don't use tabs at all.